Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 Each platform usually has one or more Fermat APPs on top of it, and in this way is how the Ecosystem of Fermat APPs is organized.

 <br>
-### Business Model
+### Key Value Propositions

-We had to design a business model that works fine for several different actors.
+We considerd in our design a business model that works fine for several different actors.
 On one side we need Fermat p2p Network nodes operators to provide their hardware and bandwidth to inter-connect end users.
-On the other side we need developers to write the code of this massive system.
+On the other side we need developers to write the code.
 We also need entrepreneurs to run business on top of what developers build.
 And finally we need end users to find value on the Fermat APPs they use.

 We divided the challenge of creating incentives for everybody in the following way:

-#### Fermat Miners
+#### Fermat Miners - Nodes Operators

 We believe there is a need for an application token system that can be mined in order to encourage nodes operators to put their hardware and bandwith to work for the Fermat p2p Network.
 Lets call these tokens _fermats_.